 Take special care with other people’s names – spelling these incorrectly can upset people disproportionately and make them less likely to respond, especially in the case of unsolicited emails.

-Since we receive so many emails, people often scan them quickly, so we should also try to use the subject line wisely, keep messages concise and avoid long blocks of text by using paragraph breaks and bullet points, plus bold or italics to highlight core information such as deadlines.
+Since we receive so many emails, people often scan them quickly, so we should also try to use the subject line wisely, keep messages concise and avoid long blocks of text by introducing paragraph breaks and bullet points, plus bold or italics to highlight core information such as deadlines.
 Where additional detail is required, we can always add separate attachments.

-And then ‘emotionally proofread’ it.
+And then ‘emotionally proofread’ it

 To research their book No Hard Feelings: The Secret Power of Embracing Emotions at Work, Liz Fosslien and Mollie West Duffy spent four years studying the science of emotions and their intersection with our lives at work.

 They recommend that we ‘emotionally proofread’ our messages to ascertain how they might be interpreted and take control of our emotional presentation.
-What sounds clear and concise to our ears, may be taken as blunt and unfriendly by a recipient – particularly somebody we don’t know very well; simply answering “no” to someone’s lengthy query about a deadline, for example.
+What sounds clear and concise to our ears may be taken as blunt and unfriendly by a recipient – particularly somebody we don’t know very well; simply answering “no” to someone’s lengthy query about a deadline, for example.

 Emotionally ambiguous messages – such as “We need to speak later.” – can appear ominous when sent to a junior colleague; forwarding an email thread with nothing but “See below” may get the recipient’s back up as we’ve left it to them to wade through messages rather than clarifying our request.
-Over-familiar messages to strangers (“Hi there Lucy!
+Over-familiar messages to strangers (“Hi there, Lucy!
 How are you today?”) may come across as inauthentic and inappropriate for the context.

 Meanwhile, typos not only give clues to our professionalism, but can provide a window into how we are feeling, argues Andrew Brodsky, amplifying our emotions.
 For example, typos in an enthusiastic message make us seem more excitable, while angry emails seem angrier when they contain typos.
 This gives us another reason to proofread with care.